carpentries-incubator/managing-computational-projects/README.md

 ## Maintainer(s)

-Current developers and maintainers of this lesson are

-* Lydia France
 * Malvika Sharan
+* Julien Colomb

+### Previous developers

+* Lydia France was allocated as a developer on this project for six months in 0.5 FTW capacity.
-* Federico Nanni
+* Federico Nanni provided supervision for Lydia and contributed to the project planning

 ------